tlorenzi/graphql-design-tutorial/TUTORIAL.md

 ## Step Three: Adding Detail

-Now that we have a clean structure to model our types, we can add back our fields and start to work at that level of detail again.
+lets add back our fields and start to work at that level of detail again.

-Before we start adding detail, ask yourself if it's really needed at this time.
-Just because a database column, model property, or REST attribute may exist, doesn't mean it automatically needs to be added to the GraphQL schema.

 Exposing a schema element (field, argument, type, etc) should be driven by an actual need and use case.
-GraphQL schemas can easily be evolved by adding elements, but changing or removing them are breaking changes and much more difficult.

 *Rule #4: It's easier to add fields than to remove them.*